 Inclusion of Capital Transfer

 Balance of trade does not include capital transfers.
 Balance of payment, on the other hand, includes Capital transfers.

 Balance of trade does not affect the exchange rate much.
 On the other hand, the balance of payment has a major impact on the exchange rate.

 Since BoT includes only exports and imports, it gives an incomplete view of a country’s economic standing.
 BoP gives a better view of the country’s economic standing as it includes all transactions that a country makes with the rest of the world.

-Both balance of trade and balance of payment may appear simple from outside, their computation and calculation is very complex.
-Nevertheless, if you know can conceptualize both, it will become somewhat easier for you to extract relevant information, as well as, understand the foreign exchange policies of the country.1–3
+Both balances of trade and balance of payment may appear simple from the outside, but their computation and calculation are very complex.
+Nevertheless, if you know can conceptualize both, it will become somewhat easier for you to extract relevant information, as well as understand the foreign exchange policies of the country.